rishisurana13/goal-tracker-api/README.md

 + AJAX
 + Bootstrap and CSS

-# API routes
-+ To /goals and goals/:id using Authorization

 ## Process
 + Set up back end on express
 + Set up ALL front end elements in html